Robert E. Kingston: Advances in structural and functional biochemistry

-One of the biggest discoveries that Robert Kingston found was that the nucleosome structure could be arranged into different conformations so that different biophysical properties can result, including mechanisms of transcription.
-Specifically, multiprotein complexes that were used for transcriptional regulation were found to acetylate nucleosomes, deacetylate nucleosomes, or alter nucleotome structure when ATP was present.
+One of the biggest discoveries that Robert Kingston has made is that the nucleosome structure can be arranged into different conformations so that different biophysical properties can result, including mechanisms of transcription.
+Specifically, multiprotein complexes that were used for transcriptional regulation were found to variably acetylate or deacetylate nucleosomes, or alter nucleosome structure when ATP is present.
 These alterations would essentially be a major way to regulate eukaryotic gene expression.
-Kingston furthered this and discovered the novel nucleosome remodelling and deacetylating (NRD) complex.
-Through in vitro studies with CHD3 and CHD4 proteins with ATPase domains found in chromatin remodelling factors, Dr. Kingston established that there was a functional and physical link between nucleosome remodeling proteins and histone deacetylases’ chromatin-modifying features.
+Kingston furthered this and discovered the novel nucleosome remodelling and deacetylating (NuRD) complex.
+Through in vitro studies with CHD3 and CHD4 proteins with ATPase domains found in chromatin remodelling factors, Kingston established that there is a functional and physical link between nucleosome remodeling proteins and histone deacetylases’ chromatin-modifying features.